-Even in their 20s and 30s, women should have their blood pressure checked at least once a year.
+Even in their 20s and 30s, women should have their blood pressure checked at least once in a year or two.
 If it is above normal (between 120/80 and 139/89), then you can check it at home or have it checked more often.
 If your blood pressure is 140/90 or higher, a visit to the doctor’s is a must.
 At this stage, the doctor might prescribe medication and ask you to make lifestyle changes.

 Studies say that high blood pressure puts you at risk of “heart failure, atrial fibrillation, chronic kidney disease, heart valve diseases, aortic syndromes, and dementia, in addition to coronary heart disease and stroke”.
 It puts strain on your arteries and can make them less flexible over a period of time.
 This could result in clots and clogging, leading to heart and other diseases.

 “It is important to maintain a waist circumference of less than 35 inches.
 Blood pressure should never cross 120/80, triglyceride (type of fat in your blood) levels should be 150.
 Cholesterol level should be less than 200.
 There is also HDL cholesterol, which is the good cholesterol, it should be more than 50.
 Blood sugar (fasting) should not cross 100,” says Dr. Maheshwari.

 A study by University of California San Francisco (UCSF) researchers says that young people with slightly elevated cholesterol levels are at a risk of developing coronary artery calcium and atherosclerosis (buildup of fats other substances in your arteries) later in life.